lkurzyniec/netcore-boilerplate/README.md

 * Commit messages should be clear and as much as possible descriptive.
 * Rebase if required.
 * Make sure that your code compile and run locally.
-* Changes do not break any code quality rules.
+* Changes do not break any tests and code quality rules.